fatema1921/WearCast/README.md

 By analyzing and displaying these values, the user can access the weather data alongside tailored clothing suggestions and empowering messages.
 This ensures that the user is always well-prepared and fashionably attired for any weather scenario.

 ### Background
+We've all been there: staring at the closet, trying to figure out what to wear as the weather changes outside.
+It is a struggle to know if we will be too hot, too cold or just right.
+Throw in factors like humidity and rain, and it is even trickier...
+That is where _WearCast_ comes in.
+We saw this common dilemma and decided to do something about it, _WearCast_ is our solution to help as many as possible to get dressed with confidence, no matter what the weather throws our way.

+By undertaking this project as a part of our System Development course at University of Gothenburg/Chalmers University of Technology, _WearCast_ serves as a testament to the intersection of academia and innovation where [the team](#authors-and-acknowledgment) behind _WearCast_ not only aims to address a real-world need but also to apply theoretical knowledge and technical skills in a practical context.

 ### Features
+* __Real-time Weather Data Integration__: utilizing sensors integrated with a Wio Terminal, _WearCast_ gathers raw data on key weather parameters such as temperature and humidity.
+This data is updated continously to provide users with the most accurate weather information.
+* __Personalized Clothing Recommendations__: _WearCast_ analyzes the gathered data to generate perzonalised clothing suggestions tailored to current weather conditions.
+Wheter it is for a sunny day calling for a light-colored, breathable outfit or a rainy forecast perfect for a waterproof attire, _WearCast_ ensures users are equipped with suitable outfit ideas.
+* __Interactive Web Interface__: featuring a user-friendly web interface that serves as a centralized hub for accessing weather data alongside outfit recommendations.
+* __Pinterest API Integration__: to enrich the user experiece, _WearCast_ integrates with the Pinterest API to generate visual inspiration for different styles based on weather conditions.
+By browsing this curated selection of clothing ideas tailored to the specific climate, _WearCast_ empowers users to make informed decisions about their outfits, ensuring they are both stylish and _weatherproof_ in any situation fostering their creativity and exploration in outfit choices.

 ### Visuals